LucasDelfinoNogueira/siemens_takehome_assignment/README.md

 ```

 ### Question 1 (code required):
 Write a small application to print out the IDs of the 3 users with logins closest to 2025-02-01 00:00 UTC.
+Your result should be the ones closest in absolute terms, that is, either before or after that date.

 We are not looking for the most optimal code, but a variety of methods you could use calculate the smallest difference and why you would select one method over another.

 ### Question 2 (code required):
 Write a small application to print out the IDs of the 2 users who logged in at the closest time to each other, along with the times of login.
+These should be the two users with the closest login times of all the users in the data set.

 Again, we are not looking for the most optimal code, but a variety of plausible approaches.